remoteit/insomnia-plugin-remoteit/README.md

 # Insomnia plugin for remote.it API authentication

-This is a plugin for [Insomnia](https://insomnia.rest/) that allows the signing of HTTP Messages for remote.it API access.
+This is a plugin for [Insomnia](https://insomnia.rest/) that allows the signing of HTTP Requests for [remote.it(https://remote.it/)] API access.

 ##  Installation